 Brainstorm (1983) – A Review

 A new scientific invention will allow sensations that a person experiences be recorded and saved onto hi-tech reel-to-reel tape (at least its not on vinyl).
-Now someone can strap on some headgear, play that tape back and relive and fell all the experiences on it.
-Pretty neato.
+Now someone can strap on some headgear, play that tape back and relive and feel all the experiences on it.
+Pretty neato!
 What a great breakthrough!

 Well, not so fast.
-The military gets wind of it and wants to use for their more violent purposes.
+The military gets wind of this tech and wants to use it for more violent purposes.
 But that’s just the tip of the ‘creep-o-meter’ when someone dies and records the moment of their death onto a tape.
 What would happen if someone were to play that ‘death tape’ back and experience a peek into the great beyond?